About Wine Cellar Cooling

 Measuring thermal load requires a person to consider all of the variables that impact the wine cellar's inside temperature, including the type of insulation, ambient temperature, and ideal cellar temperature.

-For a non-water-cooling unit to operate effectively, one side of the unit must have access to fresh air.
+For a non-water-cooling unit to operate effectively, one side of the cooling unit must have access to fresh cold air.
 If the hot side of the unit has access to fresh air it can efficiently generate hot air exhaust.
 This hot air exhaust must then have sufficient room to disperse.
 If it does not have space and good enough airflow around the unit's hot side, you will need to consider a split or ducted system rather than a self-contained cooling system.

 All cooling systems generate some background noise because of the compressor and fans.
 If you can, place the unit so that the hot side faces away from any living spaces in your home.
 If this is not possible because of your cellar's location, you might want to consider a ducted or split cooling system.
 With this type of unit, you can place the louder section of the cooling unit in a more remote location.